Do black holes store negative entropy?: Introduction

-To make our arguments more precise, we start by recalling the basic ideas of black hole mechanics.
-In the framework of general relativity, black holes satisfy four mathematical laws analogous to the laws of thermodynamics \cite{BCH73}.
-In particular, the first law of black hole mechanics is associated with the energy conservation law: for a stationary black hole $B$, we have
+A puzzle appears \cite{BPZ13,M09,M19} when we combine the ideas of Hawking radiation with the first law of black hole mechanics \cite{BCH73,MTW}, the Bekenstein-Hawking equation \cite{B73,B74,H74,H75,H76} and quantum mechanics.
+The first law of black hole mechanics is associated with conservation laws: for a stationary black hole $B$, we have

-where $M_B$ is the mass, $A_B$ is the area of the event horizon, $\kappa_B$ is the surface gravity, $J_B$ is the angular momentum, $\Omega_B$ is the angular velocity, $Q_B$ is the charge and $\phi_B$ is the electrostatic potential of the black hole.
-The horizon area $A_B$, which is one among the only (according to the no-hair conjecture) three variables for the black hole $B$ in the first law, satisfies
+where $c$ is the speed of light, $G$ is the Newtonian constant of gravitation, $M_B$ is the rest mass, $A_B$ is the area of the event horizon, $\kappa_B$ is the surface gravity, $J_B$ is the angular momentum, $\Omega_B$ is the angular velocity, $Q_B$ is the charge and $\phi_B$ is the electrostatic potential of the black hole (see, e.g., Ref. \cite{H76}, for their explicit forms).
+Here $\Omega_B {\rm d}J_B + \phi_B {\rm d}Q_B$ in the first law corresponds to the change of black hole energy in the form of work done, and thus,

-for any {\it classical} process except for Hawking radiation.
-This is called the area theorem in classical general relativity.
-Motivated by this non-decreasing nature of the area, Bekenstein \cite{B73} reasoned that $A_B$ should be proportional to the entropy $S(B)$ of the black hole in the form (in Planck units)

-in order to make black hole physics compatible with the second law of thermodynamics.
-Here non-negative proportionality constant $T_B(\ge 0)$ is deemed to be the temperature of the black hole $B$ and $S(B)$ should be regarded as the von Neumann entropy defined by $S(B):=S(\hat{\rho}_B):=- {\rm Tr} [\hat{\rho}_{B} \ln \hat{\rho}_{B}]$ for the (quantum) state $\hat{\rho}_B$ of system $B$, without loss of generality.
-In fact, Bekenstein proposed \cite{H76,B74} that the second law of thermodynamics holds only for the sum of the black hole entropy $S(B)$ and the entropy $S(\bar{B})$ of matter $\bar{B}$ outside the black hole:

-which is called the generalised second law.
-The Bekenstein equation~(\ref{eq:Beken-0}) is genuinely creative in the sense that it relates qualitatively completely different quantities: a geometric quantity on the one hand---the area $A_B$ of a black hole $B$---and an information theoretic quantity on the other---its entropy $S(B)$.